spirochete/seeds-company/README.md

 Seeds Company
 =============

-This is a Rails app to both manage a seed bank and to distribute/sell seeds and other plant material.
+This is a Rails app to both manage a seed bank and distribute (sell) seeds/plant material.
 Currently, the seed bank side of things is working well.
-The storefront and full-text search are not far behind.
+The storefront is not far behind.
 At this stage, if you want to keep track of your seeds, go for it.
 If you're looking for a shop, hang in there.

 Why?
 ----

-Critical seeds companies and distributors are using antiquated and obfuscated applications for managing their collections (e.g. the USDA's <a href="http://www.ars-grin.gov/npgs/aboutgrin.html">GRIN</a>, and Fedco Seeds).
+I noticed that many seeds companies and distributors are using antiquated and/or obfuscated applications for managing their collections (e.g. the USDA's <a href="http://www.ars-grin.gov/npgs/aboutgrin.html">GRIN</a>, and Fedco Seeds).
-Still more aren't even digitized.
+Still more collections aren't even digitized.
 By creating this, I hope to give seed savers a free, simple way to organize their collections.

 Getting Started
 ---------------